Marlow14/IntermediateNode/Labs/Ch04-DatabaseAccess/Part4-1/README.md

 	```

-1. Install:  pg and knex and add to package.json.
+	Install pg and knex and add to package.json.
 You can do this in one step from the command line
 	`npm install -S pg knex `

 1. In the terminal, use this knex CLI command ```knex init``` to create a `knexfile.js`.